radareorg/radare2-book/basic_commands/types.md

 ### Defining new types

-Their is three different methods to define new types:
+There are three different methods to define new types:
-1- Defining new type from r2 shell immediately, to do this you will use `td` command, and put the whole line between double quotes.
-Ex:
+1. Defining a new type from r2 shell immediately, to do this you will use `td` command, and put the whole line between double quotes.
+For example:
-    "td struct person {int age; char *name; char *address;};"
+    `td struct person {int age; char *name; char *address;};`

-2- You can also use `to -` to open text editor and write you own types in there.
+2. You can also use `to -` to open a text editor and write your own types in there.
 This is preferable when you got too many types to define.

-3- Radare2 also supports loading header files using the command `to` followed by path to the header file you want to load.
+3. Radare2 also supports loading header files using the command `to` followed by a path to the header file you want to load.

-You can View loaded types in r2 using `ts` for structures, `tu` for uninos, `tf` for functions signatures, ect...
+You can View loaded types in r2 using `ts` for structures, `tu` for unions, `tf` for function signatures, etc...

 You can also cast pointers to data types and view data in there accordingly with `tp`.
 EX: